electricimp/Usb/docs/ApplicationDevelopmentGuide.md

 ## Application Development Guide

 This guide is intended for those developers who is going to integrate one or more of the existing USB drivers into their applications.

+Before you use a driver, please carefully read it's documentation, limitaions and requirements.

 ### Include the framework and drivers